-Grants of up to $50,000 each will be provided to a minimum of five towns (or groups of towns) within the six country SA Local Health Network regions each year for four years (until 2021), across the six regional SA Local Health Networks:
+Grants of up to $50,000 each will be provided to a minimum of five towns (or groups of towns) each year for four years (until 2021), across the six regional SA Local Health Networks:

 The SA Healthy Towns Challenge is part of the SA government’s Healthy Communities Program, which supports community-wide health and prevention action to help reduce preventable disease and injury and improve health and wellbeing.

 At the end of each funding round the SA Healthy Towns Challenge Award will be presented to the town that achieves the most improvements towards healthier living.

 Round 3 applications have been extended and now close 5.00 pm 12 June 2020

 The Grants Guide (PDF 1.2MB) outlines the details of the SA Healthy Towns Challenge.
 Please read this guide before beginning your application.